Did you know that eating cacti is beneficial for health?

-This thorny food, which is often overlooked by many, is one of the healthiest that can be included in our daily diet, as it is rich in vitamins and nutrients and provides many additional benefits for our overall well-being.
+This thorny food, which is often overlooked by many, is one of the healthiest products, as it is not only rich in essential vitamins and nutrients but also provides many additional benefits for our overall well-being.

 Nopales (the shovel-shaped cactus leaf) is a staple food in Latin America that is mainly served with eggs and salads due to its health benefits.

 Nopales, known for their distinctive shovel-shaped cactus leaf appearance, have long been a staple food in Latin America, and they are primarily served with eggs and salads thanks to their numerous health benefits.

 As more people discover its great qualities, cactus foods and drinks are making an appearance in grocery stores, restaurants, and farmers’ markets around the world.

 As more people discover its great qualities, cactus-based foods, and beverages are steadily making their presence felt in grocery stores, restaurants, farmers’ markets around the world, and also in culinary settings.

 The opuntia cactus (or prickly pear), is a member of the cacti family, with a remarkable diversity of over 200 distinct species, and it has its origins firmly rooted in the American continent, where it has thrived for centuries.

 Cacti can be found from the southern USA to Patagonia, where they grow wild.
 They also often can be found in the south of the Iberian Peninsula, Italy, and North Africa, where they were introduced by the Spanish 500 years ago.

 Mexicans are at the forefront of edible cacti, they taste them in salads, as well as in candies, fruit, barbecues, or juices.